-- I assume the distributions of changes in price index and asset price follow the normal distribution.
+- (1) I assume the distributions of changes in price index and asset price follow the normal distribution.
 This implies that price index and asset price levels follow the lognormal distribution.
-As a result, the DEPI follows the lognormal distribution, since the DEPI is defined as the geometric mean of price index and asset price. - 2) I assume that observation errors in the GDP deflator is equal to that for the CPI, estimated in the Appendix 2 at the level of 0.1% annually.
-In addition, I also assume the three different levels of observation errors in asset prices, that is, ten, 100, and 1,000 times of that for the CPI.26 - I assume the five different levels of correlation between the GDP deflator and asset price fluctuations.
-The coefficient of correlation is 0.00, 0.10, 0.25, 0.50, and 1.00, respectively.27 - 4) I assume six combinations of the weights for the GDP deflator and asset price: 0.01:0.99, 0.03:0.097, 0.10:0.90, 0.25:0.75, 0.50:0.50, and 0.75:0.25, respectively. - 5) Simulation results are compared with the benchmark of the estimated observation errors in the CPI of the lowest aggregation level at 0.1 percent per
+As a result, the DEPI follows the lognormal distribution, since the DEPI is defined as the geometric mean of price index and asset price. - (2) I assume that observation errors in the GDP deflator are equal to those for the CPI, estimated in Appendix 2 at the level of 0.1 percent annually.
+In addition, I also assume three levels of observation errors in asset prices, that is, 10, 100, and 1,000 times that for the CPI.26 - (3) I assume five levels of correlation between the GDP deflator and asset price fluctuations.
+The coefficient of correlation is 0.00, 0.10, 0.25, 0.50, and 1.00, respectively.27 - (4) I assume six combinations of the weights for the GDP deflator and asset price: 0.01:0.99, 0.03:0.097, 0.10:0.90, 0.25:0.75, 0.50:0.50, and 0.75:0.25, respectively. - (5) Simulation results are compared with the benchmark of the estimated observation errors in the CPI of the lowest aggregation level at 0.1 percent per annum.28

-26 According to the estimated observation errors of the CPI in the Appendix 2, the observation errors increase as the aggregation levels in data became high.
-The estimate of the highest aggregation data reaches 1.1 percent per annum, while that of the lowest aggregation data stays just 0.1 percent per annum.
-Therefore, estimated observation errors vary in accordance with the data aggregation level, as large as 10 times between the lowest and highest cases.
-This suggests that estimation with highly aggregated data enlarge the observation errors because of the deterioration in the accuracy of price information.
+^{26.} According to the estimated observation errors of the CPI in Appendix 2, the observation errors increase as the aggregation levels in data become high.
+The estimate of the highest aggregation data reaches 1.1 percent per annum, while that of the lowest aggregation data remains just 0.1 percent per annum.
+Therefore, estimated observation errors vary in accordance with the data aggregation level, by as much as 10 times between the lowest and highest cases.
+This suggests that estimations with highly aggregated data enlarge the observation errors because of the deterioration in the accuracy of price information.
 Since asset prices are characterized by the diversity, their accuracy is far lower than that of the CPI price survey.
-Based on the above consideration, the simulation in this paper assumes the three different levels of observation errors in the asset prices: 10, 100, and 1,000 times of the observation errors in the CPI.
+Based on the above consideration, the simulation in this paper assumes the three different levels of observation errors in the asset prices: 10, 100, and 1,000 times the observation errors in the CPI.

-$^{^{27}}$ Coefficients of correlation between the GDP deflator and asset price are 0.27 in 1970 to 1994, and 0.11 in 1980 to 1994.
+^{27.} Coefficients of correlation between the GDP deflator and asset price are 0.27 in 1970 to 1994, and 0.11 in 1980 to 1994.